turbot/pipes-docs/docs/accounts/developer/advanced.md

 ### Changing your Display Name

-You can modify display name from the **User Profile** section.
+You can modify your display name from the **User Profile** section.
 Enter your preferred name and click **Save**

 ### Updating Your User Handle

 You can update your user handle at any time.
 Note, however, that your workspace DNS names all contain your user handle; changing it will result in changing the DNS name for ALL of your workspaces.

 Enter your new handle and click **Save**.